Sonia Sheridan: Exhibitions

-Her artistic works were shown in many different institutions, the most relevant in 1970 at the "Software" exhibition at the Jewish Museum in New York, where they did a historic catalogue.
-And at the Cleveland Natural History Museum.
-She continued with her artwork, and in 1974 she exhibited at the MoMA Museum in New York City together with Keith Smith.
+Sonia Sheridan's artistic works were shown in many different institutions: a significant exhibition in 1970 at the Jewish Museum in New York: Software - Information Technology: Its New Meaning for Art.
+It is noted as a significant exhibition for being "the first major exhibition in the United States to incorporate the computer within the museum."
+Her art was showcased at the Cleveland Natural History Museum as well.
+In 1974 she exhibited at the MoMA Museum in New York City together with Keith Smith.

 For the first time in Europe, in Paris, in the Art and Technology exhibition Electra, the year 1983, at the Musée d'Art Moderne de la Ville de Paris.
 In this exhibition she presented the first image manipulation software for artists, developed by John Dunn, Lumena artware of TimeArts.
-Three years later, her work was shown for the first time in Spain, together with other artists such as Nam June Paik, Marisa Gonzalez, Paloma Navares, Marina Abramovic, John Cage... at the inaugural collective exhibitions of the Museo Nacional Centro de Arte Reina Sofía of Madrid titled "Procesos: Cultura y nuevas tecnologías", which offered a compilation of different artistic approximations by the use of the new means that arose in the contemporary art during the second half of the 20th century, and in which she presented, apart of her work, the graphic computer invented by her student of SAIC, John Dunn, the EASEL software and Time Arts PC computer.
+Three years later, her work was shown for the first time in Spain, together with other artists such as Nam June Paik, Marisa Gonzalez, Paloma Navares, Marina Abramovic, John Cage... at the inaugural collective exhibitions of the Museo Nacional Centro de Arte Reina Sofía of Madrid titled Procesos: Cultura y nuevas tecnologías, which offered a compilation of different artistic approximations by the use of the new means that arose in the contemporary art during the second half of the 20th century, and in which she presented, as part of her work, the graphic computer invented by her student of SAIC, John Dunn, the EASEL software and Time Arts PC computer.
 With this system, during a month, she made a workshop open to all the public at the exhibitions rooms of the Museo Reina Sofía.

-Sonia Sheridan had her last solo show "The Art of Sonia Landy Sheridan" exhibition opening in October 2009 at The Hood Museum of Art in Dartmouth College, Hanover (New Hampshire).
+Sonia Sheridan had her last solo show The Art of Sonia Landy Sheridan exhibition opening in October 2009 at The Hood Museum of Art in Dartmouth College, Hanover (New Hampshire).
 They made a cátalogo.

-In 2013 at the Festival of Art and Visual Culture in Berlin, Transmediale, the curator of the exhibition of the festival, Jacobo Lillemose, selected Sonia Sheridan with her solo show "Exhibition Imaging with Machine Processes".
+In 2013 at the Festival of Art and Visual Culture in Berlin, Transmediale, the curator of the exhibition of the festival, Jacobo Lillemose, selected Sonia Sheridan with her solo show Exhibition Imaging with Machine Processes.
 The Generative Art of Sonia Landy Sheridan as a researcher and pioneer in new media not only in North America but throughout the world, as well as for her teaching at SAIC, the School of the Art Institute of Chicago.